the-ozet/the-ozet.github.io/_texts/tamaz.md

 The soil is changed by each harvest.<br/>
 The child is not like his father.<br/>
-The law is rewrit with each judgement.<br/>
+The law is rewrit with each judgement.

 Something's lost,<br/>
 something's gained.